ifellows/salt/salt_website/src/content/docs/reference/troubleshooting.md

 **Solutions**:
 1. Enable **File Logging** in Developer Settings, reproduce the crash, then upload the development logs to the server for inspection.
-2. Check available storage on the tablet — the encrypted database can grow large with many completed surveys.
+2. Check available storage on the tablet, the encrypted database can grow large with many completed surveys.
 3. Force-stop the app (Android Settings → Apps → SALT → Force Stop) and reopen it.
 4. If crashes persist, check the management server for APK updates.